frommelmak/aws-scripts/README.md

 -----------------------

 This script allows you to automatically set predictable DNS records for instances launched using AWS Auto Scaling.

 It is intended to be executed from the ec2 instance at launch time.
 The script looks for an available name matching the provided pattern in the DNS zone.
-Then adds this name as a CNAME record in the DNS zone pointing to the EC2 instance public name.
+Then, it adds this name as a CNAME record in the DNS zone pointing to the EC2 instance public name.

 ```
 age: route53-set-hostname.py [-h] --HostedZoneId HOSTEDZONEID --HostStr